monicacw21/PineScript-168SMA-Indicator/README.md

 # PineScript-168SMA-Indicator
-This repository is a pinescript file for tradingview indicator of the 168SMA.
+This repository is a pinescript file for tradingview indicator of the 168 SMA.